trou/IDArling/README.md

 explained above) so you don't lose your changes.
 It is typically the case for actions that do not generate events that IDArling can catch and propagate.

-* importing a new header file ("File > Load file > Parse C header file"): If we know we are going to have to import C headers, we want to do it on one system and then save the snapshot, because we're unable to sync those.
+* Importing a new header file ("File > Load file > Parse C header file"): If we know we are going to have to import C headers, we want to do it on one system and then save the snapshot, because we're unable to sync those.
-* upgrading IDA version
+* Upgrading IDA version
 * adding a new type: If you add a new type that is a pointer or another type that doesn't sync to the struct or enum tabs, you MUST save a new database
-* converting raw data to code
+* Converting raw data to code
-* sync notepad (github #79)
+* Sync notepad (github #79)
-* local types from header imports or local types at all that are not structs or enums
+* Local types from header imports or local types at all that are not structs or enums
-* renamed enums in Hex-Rays output
 * Opcode settings (Options > General > Number of opcode bytes) don't sync

 ### Known issues due to IDArling use